pabtomas/dotfiles/rodeo/README.md

 ## Why Rodeo ?

 Rodeo was written because I faced a recurrent scenario when dealing with Docker:
-- Starting a Compose project to make a simple stack of containers working quickly,
+- Starting a Compose project to make a simple stack of containers working quickly.
+I know this project will not stay simple but I do not find a better alternative because it is a local project and most of popular alternatives are overkilled controller-nodes architectured solutions,
-- With time this stack is growing and I spend more time to maintain things around Compose to compensate its lacks,
+- With time this stack is growing, Compose has some lacks and I add other tools (even tools not designed to work with Docker) to compensate that,
-- I switch to another solution (Ansible, Kubernetes, Swarm, ...) because the project is now unmaintainable.
+- Quickly I spend more time to maintain things around Compose than spending time on my application,
+- I abandoned this project because now it is difficult to maintain and to make evolve.

 Here a non exhaustive list of problems that made my Compose projects messy:
 1. Extra usage of templating tools.
 The Compose envfile is quickly limited: